GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 For provenance tracking, the compiled MATLAB executables are retained in your tool's bin directory.

+#### doc directory

+This directory contains the PDF file, Ghub_Pegasus_WMS_Workflow_MATLAB_Example.pdf.

 #### bin directory

 This directory contains the submit wrapper script, buildWrapper.py, used to compile the MATLAB executables on CCR.
 The compiled MATLAB executables are moved to this directory.
-This directory also contains the submit wrapper script, launchWrapper.py, used to plan and run the Pegasus WMS workflow.
+This directory also contains the submit wrapper script, launchWrapper.py, used to plan and run the Pegasus WMS workflow jobs on CCR.

 #### remoteBin directory